 The Credit Union assesses impairment of all assets at each reporting date by evaluating conditions specific to the Credit Union and to the particular asset that may lead to impairment.
 These include technology, economic and political environments and future expectations.
 If an impairment trigger exists the recoverable amount of the asset is determined.
-Management does not consider that the triggers for impairment testing have been significant enough and as such these assets have not been tested for impairment in this financial period.
+When management does not consider that the triggers for impairment testing have been significant enough, these assets are not tested for impairment in this financial period.